petreleven/monolith/README.md

 # monolith
-A flask app that is designed to fetch runs from strava ,the fetch occurrs using celery task queues thar utilize Redis as the message broker
+A flask app that is designed to fetch runs from strava.
+The fetch occurrs using background celery task queues thar utilize Redis as the message broker;
+The implementation is meant to run as a single monolithic architecture